-The CMMC v0.4 cybersecurity standards provide contractors with a new “roadmap” for cybersecurity standards they will need to adopt and be certified with if they want to seek out DoD contracts that handle or process Controlled Unclassified Information (CUI).
-Ultimately, the CMMC effort is designed to secure the DoDs large and complicated supply chains from the largest prime contractors down to the smallest subcontractors.
+The CMMC v0.4 cybersecurity standards provided contractors with a new “roadmap” for cybersecurity standards they will need to adopt and be certified with if they want to seek out DoD contracts that handle or process Controlled Unclassified Information (CUI).
+Ultimately, the CMMC effort is designed to secure the DoD large and complicated supply chains from the largest prime contractors down to the smallest sub-contractors.

-The new CMMC framework addresses 18 domains described as “key sets of capabilities for cybersecurity” that were outlined in a slide deck distributed by the Office of the Assistant Secretary of Defense for Acquisition.
+The new CMMC framework addresses 18 domains, described as “key sets of capabilities for cybersecurity” that were outlined in a slide deck distributed by the Office of the Assistant Secretary of Defense for Acquisition.
+See the link below and image of the OSD Website (with embedded link).
 These domains include areas like access control, governance, incident response, and risk assessment.

-Each domain is assessed based on practices or “activities performed at each level” as well as processes engaged “at the level of maturity” for each practice within an organization.
-By separating these two criteria into separate categories, DoD contractors (prime and subcontractors) can demonstrate that they have institutionalized these “processes” even if they don’t exactly match or score points on any the “practices” at the time of assessment.
+Each domain is then assessed based on practices or “activities performed at each level” as well as the processes engaged “at the level of maturity” for each practice within an organization.
+By separating these two criteria into separate categories, DoD contractors (prime and subcontractors) can demonstrate that they have institutionalized these “processes,” even if they don’t exactly match or score points on any of the “practices” at the time of assessment.
 The result is a five-tier scoring model, each tied to a certain level of cybersecurity assurance.
-Both practices and processes are reviewed and evaluated across five basic levels, basic through advanced and are optimized accordingly.
+Both practices and processes are reviewed and evaluated across five basic levels, basic through advanced, and are optimized accordingly.